Have more questions about ATSI Structural Integration, Thai Structural Bodywork, and our other offerings?

 1-3 sessions to restore your previous level of function

 No, but they are both forms of Structural Integration (SI).
-KMI, Rolfing®, and Hellerwork are brand names used by graduates of specific schools of SI, who all practice fascia-based bodywork in the lineage of Dr. Ida P. Rolf and her ground-breaking, original method of manual therapy.
-KMI (ATSI) is the only form of SI which fully integrates Thomas Myers’ framework of Anatomy Trains myofascial meridians with traditional Structural Integration methods and techniques.
+ATSI, Rolfing®, and Hellerwork are brand names used by graduates of specific schools of SI, who all practice fascia-based bodywork in the lineage of Dr. Ida P. Rolf and her ground-breaking, original method of manual therapy.
+Anatomy Trains Structural Integration (ATSI) is the only form of SI which fully integrates Thomas Myers’ visionary framework of Anatomy Trains myofascial meridians with traditional Structural Integration methods and techniques.

 What are the mind-body benefits of Structural Integration?